-Summary: Add an electrical switch in line with the camera.
+Summary: Add an electrical switch in line with the camera, turn the Nightwave on after the rest of your electronics.

 The Nightwave requires a clean, stable source of DC voltage.
 When running from the hardwired power cable this is 12 volts (nominal).
 The Nightwave camera will pull a maximum of 2.5 Watts (~210 mA at 12V) but steady-state power requirements are significantly lower than this.